 Optional: You can monitor progress on the model upload by clicking the Refresh button in the Upload History table in the Manage Model dialog.

-If the model consists of more than one file, upload all the files in the model then see Assembling composite models
+If the model consists of more than one file, upload all the files in the model then see

 If the model already exists in the storage container, you are prompted to overwrite it.

-Linked Models
+Linking Models

 Models that were upload by using other applications such as another instance of Maximo or by using TRIRIGA need not be uploaded again.
 Instead they can be linked to Maximo.